mu-semtech/ember-data-table/README.md

 ### Implementing a new style

-It is advised to adapt Ember Data Table to your application or design framework.
-Multiple examples exist.
+Adapt Ember Data Table to your application or design framework, or find a suitable adaptation.
+Some examples are listed below.
 The best approach to build a new style is to copy the file from `ember-data-table/addon/components/raw-data-table.hbs` and adapt it to your needs from top to bottom.

-The file is quite daunting, yet much can be left as is.
+The file is long, yet much can be left as is.
 Only the HTML parts of the file need to be overwritten to suit your needs.
-Liberally add wrapping tags and classes and use custom input components for your design framework (eg: a custom input component for searching).
-Feel free to move things around within the same nesting (eg: moving pagination to the top).
+Liberally add wrapping tags and classes and use custom input components for your design framework (e.g.: a custom input component for searching).
+Feel free to move things around within the same nesting (e.g.: moving pagination to the top).

 ### Overwriting the rendering of fields

 Columns of Ember Data Table can receive custom rendering.
-Say we are rendering products and we want to  render the Unit Price through a custom component and whether the product is available too.
+Say you will render products and you want to render the Unit Price and product availability in a custom way.

 Assume the initial Ember Data Table looks like: